MahmoudY3c/nd0191-c1-myreads/README.md

+# MyReads Project
+MyReads is a book tracking app created for Udacity's React Fundamentals course. this code created from scratch and bootstraped by [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

 # Overview

 MyReads project creates a bookshelf app that allows you to select and categorize books you have read, currently reading, or want to read